 Attend a Cleveland Orchestra Christmas Concert

-The Cleveland Orchestra and Orchestra Chorus present a series of holiday concerts each year, featuring all of the old, favorite carols.Continue to 11 of 16 below.
+The Cleveland Orchestra presents a series of holiday concerts each year in December, featuring all of the old, favorite carols in approximately one-hour performances at Severance Hall.

-For the holiday season, Lake Farmpark becomes a winter wonderland with horse-drawn wagon rides through the festive landscape, a Santa's workshop for kids, a grove of decorated trees in the visitors' center, and frequent visits from Santa and Mrs. Claus.
-Tickets go on sale November 1 to Lake County residents and November 12 to out-of-county residents.
-Visit their website for more information.Continue to 12 of 16 below.
+For the holiday season, Lake Metroparks' Farmpark becomes a winter wonderland with horse-drawn wagon rides through the festive landscape, a Santa's workshop for kids, a grove of decorated trees in the visitors' center, and frequent visits from Santa and Mrs. Claus.

 Be a Part of University Circle's Circlefest